A Social Network Analysis of Occupational Segregation: Empirical background

 \subsection{Job contact networks}

 There is by now an established set of facts showing the importance of the informal job networks in matching job seekers to vacancies.
-For instance, on average about 50 percent of the workers obtain jobs through their personal contacts, e.g. Rees (1966), Granovetter (1995), Holzer (1987), Montgomery (1991), Topa (2001); Bewley (1999)\ enumerates several studies published before the 90's, where the fraction of jobs obtained via friends or relatives ranges between 30 and 60 percent.\footnote{\baselineskip=18pt plus 2pt \lineskip=3pt minus 1pt \lineskiplimit=2pt The difference in the use of informal job networks among professions is also documented.
-Granovetter (1995)\ pointed out that although personal ties seem to be relevant in job search-match for all professions, their incidence is higher for blue-collar workers (50 to 65 percent)\ than for white-collar categories such as accountants or typists (20 to 40 percent).
-However, for certain other white-collar categories, the use of social connection in job finding is even higher than for blue-collars, e.g. as high as 77 percent for academics. } It is also established that on average 40-50 percent of the employers actively use social networks of their current employees to fill their job openings, e.g. Holzer (1987).
+For instance, on average about 50 \% of the workers obtain jobs through their personal contacts, e.g. \citet{Rees 1966}, \citet{Granovetter 1995}, \citet{Holzer 1987}, \citet{Montgomery 1991}, \citet{Topa 2001}; \citet{bewley} enumerates several studies published before the 90's, where the fraction of jobs obtained via friends or relatives ranges between 30 and 60 \%.\footnote{The difference in the use of informal job networks among professions is also documented. \citet{Granovetter 1995}\ pointed out that although personal ties are relevant in job search-match for all professions, their incidence is higher for blue-collar (50 to 65 \%)\ than for white-collar categories such as accountants or typists (20 to 40 \%).
+However, for other white-collars the use of social connections in job finding is even higher, e.g., as high as 77 \% for academics.} It is also established that on average 40-50 \% of the employers actively use social networks of their current employees to fill their job openings, e.g. \citet{Holzer 1987}.
 Furthermore, employer-employee matches obtained via contacts appear to have some common characteristics.
-Those who found jobs through personal contacts were on average more satisfied with their job, e.g. Granovetter (1995), and were less likely to quit, e.g. Datcher (1983), Devine and Kiefer (1991), Simon and Warner (1992), Datcher Loury (2006).
-For more detailed overviews of studies on job information networks, see Ioannides and Datcher Loury (2004)\ or Topa (2011); for more recent empirical research on the influence and value of job referral networks, see, e.g., Bayer et al (2008), Hellerstein et al (2011), or Burks et al (2015).
+Those who found jobs through personal contacts were on average more satisfied with their job, e.g., \citet{Granovetter 1995}, and were less likely to quit, e.g. \citet{Datcher}, \citet{SimonWarner}, \citet{DatcherLoury}.
+For more detailed overviews of studies on job information networks, see \citet{IoannidesDatcher}\ or \citet{Topa 2011}; for more recent empirical research on the influence and value of job referral networks, see, e.g., \citet{Bayer et al}, \citet{Hellerstein et al}, \citet{Burksetal}, or the very recent review by \citet{Jackson 2022}.